|

 to be presented as a science fair project with a backboard.
 Projects deemed worthy

 will be sent to the regional science fair and earn extra credit.
+The first

-Physics Investigations - Labs: We will be spending about
+Physics Investigations - Labs: We will be spending a significant part of our instructional time on various forms of

 practical activities.
 These will include formal lab write ups, mini-labs